16th Annual Workshop on Survey Methodology

 Nádilla Lirian Barbosa Tsuruda (Cetic.br|NIC.br)

-Pedro Luis do Nascimento Silva (Science)
+Pedro Luis do Nascimento Silva (SCIENCE)

 Thiago de Oliveira Meireles (Cetic.br|NIC.br)